Arrival in Norway - COVID-19

 - You are required to familiarize yourself with the Norwegian Institute of Public Health's official regulations for quarantine and isolation.
 Note that there is a difference between 'quarantine' and 'isolation', with the latter having stricter rules and only being neccessary if you have a confirmed COVID-19 infection.

-You are allowed to go outside for fresh air as long as you keep good distance from others and do not go to public or crowded places.
+You are allowed to go outside for fresh air as long as you keep good distance from others and do not go to any public or crowded places.

 After 24 hours in quarantine, you will be required to take another Covid-19 test at the quarantine hotel.
 After 7 days in quarantine, you will be offered a new test - if this test comes back negative, you may leave quarantine.